brainsiq/opinionbee-api/API.md

 <a name="ApiClient"></a>

 ## ApiClient
-All functions return a Promise which either resolves with an array of data objects matching those returned when calling the API directly, or rejects with an Error with properties `httpStatusCode` and `httpResponseBody` if the Error represents a failed API call.
+All functions return a Promise which resolves with an array of data objects matching those returned when calling the API directly, or reject with an Error with properties `httpStatusCode` and `httpResponseBody` if they represent failed API calls.

 **Kind**: global class